-The Philadelphia Reparations Task Force studies and develops reparations proposals and programs for Black Philadelphians whose ancestors descend from chattel slavery and Jim Crow in the United States.
+The Philadelphia Reparations Task Force studies and develops reparations proposals and programs for Black Philadelphians whose ancestors endured chattel slavery and Jim Crow in the United States.
 Organized by N’COBRA PHL and introduced to Philadelphia’s City Council by Councilmembers Jamie Gauthier (3rd District) and Kendra Brooks (At-Large), the Philadelphia Reparations Task Force resolution established the Task Force with unanimous approval on June 22nd, 2023.

-The Philadelphia Reparations Task Force studies and develops reparations proposals and programs for Black Philadelphians whose ancestors endured from chattel slavery and Jim Crow in the United States.
+The Philadelphia Reparations Task Force studies and develops reparations proposals and programs for Black Philadelphians whose ancestors endured chattel slavery and Jim Crow in the United States.
 The mission of the Task Force is to provide the Philadelphia legislature with a comprehensive overview and report on how reparations can atone for the legacy of slavery, Jim Crow, and institutional racism in America for Black Philadelphians.
 The vision of the reparations task force is to elevate and protect the full human rights and human potential of Black Philadelphia.

 THE PHILADELPHIA REPARATIONS TASK FORCE CO-CHAIRS